London Marriott Hotel County Hall: Building

-The building is constructed of Portland Stone from the Isle of Wight, and its foundation is a plinth composed of Cornish granite.
+The building is constructed of Portland Stone from Portland Dorset, and its foundation is a plinth composed of Cornish granite.
 The oak covered walls are nearly 100 years old and are marked by the English Heritage Foundation.
 The bronze doors that decorate the entrance were made by Crittals, with enrichments modelled by George Alexander.
 The plaque on the right side of the entrance commemorates the official opening by King George V in 1922.
 On the left is displayed a bronze relief of Ralph Knott, designed by Gilbert Bayes and unveiled in 1932.
 The sculptures of the four pavilions at the far end of County Hall were produced by A. F. Hardman.
 Visible at the cornice level are eleven coats of arms representing London Boroughs.
 This was completed in 1933 and overseen by E. Stone Collins after Ralph Knott's death.

 The County Hall building is six stories high and has 7 mi of corridors.

 Hotel rooms and designs

 London Marriott Hotel County Hall was officially opened by Bill Marriott, Chairman and president of Marriott International Inc. on 23 September 1998.
 The current owner of County Hall is Japanese company, Shirayama Shokusan Ltd.

-The hotel currently has 206 bedrooms, 12 meeting rooms, The Library, Gillray's Steakhouse & Bar & the Club at County Hall including a 25m indoor swimming pool located on the 6th floor.
+The hotel currently has 241 bedrooms, 12 meeting rooms, The Library, Gillray's Steakhouse & Bar & the Club at County Hall including a 25m indoor swimming pool located on the 6th floor.
 All the meeting rooms in the hotel have been created from offices dating back to 1922.